 (3) (Dc) (Charlie obeys the government) (?)

-(C) (Dc) (Charlie does what his government commands)
+(C) (Dc) (Charlie does what his government commands)should be read as,

 (C’) Charlie desires that p, where p is determined by Charlie’s government.